ssube/raycast_diffusion/README.md

 ### Problems

-There are two main problems with storing latents in a 3D space:
+There are two main problems with storing latent texels in a 3D voxel space:

 1. The latent output contains structural data, some of which depends on neighboring pixels.
 Mis-aligning those texels will result in fragmented line segments and other artifacts.
 These can be partially repaired using additional diffusion